How To Eat Healthy On Thanksgiving, According To Nutritionists & Dietitians

 Roasted turkey, the centrepiece of the Thanksgiving table, has many nutritional benefits.

-For starters, turkey is a healthy and lean source of protein—the all-important macronutrient that’s responsible for the building and repair of tissues.
+For starters, turkey is a healthy and lean source of protein—the all-important macronutrient that’s responsible for the building and repair of tissue.

 In addition, protein keeps you full for longer, helping to stave off hunger.
 This is very important for people who are looking to lose weight or those who are prone to overeating.